BUYING AN OLD, LOW MILEAGE CAR

 Unfortunately, it’s the things that you don’t see that you have to be wary of.
-Cars that have sat for a long period of time (regardless of miles) are prone to many issues – a large chunk of which I address below.
+Cars that have sat for a long time (regardless of miles) are prone to many issues – a large chunk of which I address below.
 Keep in mind, many of these issues are the result of uneducated sellers improperly maintaining (or storing!) a car that isn’t being driven.

 The fact is, you’re about to make a large financial investment towards the old car of your dreams.
 The items addressed below are for the people who want to drive their car regularly, as well as take as many precautions as possible.